kvasdopil/ui-gen/docs/MEMORY.md

   - **Deletion Methods**:
     - `deleteScreen(screenId)`: Calls `DELETE /api/screens/:id` to delete screen and all dialog entries (cascade delete)
     - `deleteDialogEntry(screenId, dialogId)`: Calls `DELETE /api/screens/:id/dialog/:dialogId` to delete a single dialog entry
+  - **Arrow Persistence**:
+    - `updateDialogEntryArrows(screenId, dialogId, arrows)`: Calls `PUT /api/screens/:id/dialog/:dialogId` to update arrows for a dialog entry
+    - Arrows are stored as JSON in the database `DialogEntry.arrows` field
+    - Only persisted when arrow is completed (released over a screen) or removed - no updates while dragging

 ### Types